 The newspaper reported many miracles that took place through the prayers of Orekoya.
 For days people were coming to him for prayers.
 There was a massive outpouring of God’s power that left no one in doubt that he was God-sent.
 His popularity among the people was only second to Prophet Babalola.
 It is instructive to note according to Oludele that some churches of Christ Apostolic Church, which Babalola and others pulled out to start still remember Orekoya on a yearly basis during a programme tagged: Orekoya Anniversary.

 According to the book, Orekoya’s wife often complained of dereliction of matrimonial duty on the part of her husband.
-Being a travelling evangelist, Orekoya had no time to fulfil his conjugal vows.
-Despite the challenges in the home-front and the fact that Orekoya was a staff and elder of Faith Tabernacle, he did not shy from his evangelical trips.
+Being a traveling evangelist, Orekoya had no time to fulfill his conjugal vows.
+Despite the challenges on the home front and the fact that Orekoya was a staff and elder of Faith Tabernacle, he did not shy from his evangelical trips.
 The invitation he got to Warri was however his last.

-Incidentally he was the only one affected by the fire.
-Prayers were offered for him in the midst of panic.
-But it got to a point Orekoya requested that nobody should pray for him and that they should take him back to his home town.
 He was brought back to Ijebu Ode where leaders of the church prayed for him.
 The church was averse to medication.
-Due to the injury sustained from the fire incident it became apparent that he would not survive.
+Due to the injury sustained from the fire incident, it became apparent that he would not survive.
 He died eventually but not without a confession.